Wrap Text in Excel (Table of Contents)

 Compared to the first method, this one may take extra time & might take a couple of extra clicks, but at a single shot, it will help you make other changes in cell formatting with various options in the format cells window.

 Things to Remember About the Wrap Text in Excel

 - If the text is wrapped and you want to unwrap it, select the cell or group of cells which needs to be unwrapped.

-- Now, again you have to select the “Wrap Text” option in the Alignment group, on the Home tab of the Excel ribbon.
+- Again, you have to select the “Wrap Text” option in the Alignment group on the Home tab of the Excel ribbon.

-- Wrap Text option in excel is not applicable for merged cells.
+- The wrap Text option in excel is not applicable for merged cells.

 This has been a guide to Excel Wrap Text.
 Here we discuss how to Wrap Text in excel using the format cells option and wrap text option along with practical examples and downloadable excel template.
 You can also go through our other suggested articles –